VadZhen/VadZhen/README.md

 I have gained 10 years of industry experience in positions ranging from electrician to chief engineer, and I am currently a senior scientist in a research laboratory.
 For the last few years, I have been actively studying Data Science and applying the gained knowledge in practice to solve scientific problems.

 **My stack:**
-Python, Pandas, Numpy, Matplotlib, SciPy, Scikit-learn, TensorFlow, Keras
+Python, Pandas, Numpy, Matplotlib, SciPy, Scikit-learn, PyTorch, Keras